googlemaps/gmp-firebase-extensions/firestore-address-validation/PREINSTALL.md

 Before installing this extension, make sure that you've set up a [Cloud Firestore database](https://firebase.google.com/docs/firestore/quickstart) in your Firebase project.

-Additionally, make sure that you've enabled the Google Maps Geocoding API for your project and obtained an API key.
+Additionally, make sure that you've enabled the [Address Validation API](https://developers.google.com/maps/documentation/address-validation/cloud-setup) for your project and obtained an API key.
+You will be asked to provide this API key during installation.

-Follow the instructions provided in the [Google Maps API documentation](https://developers.google.com/maps/documentation/geocoding/start) to set up your API key.

 ## Billing